khuedoan/horus/README.md

 > The name is from [Horus the Child, or Harpocrates](https://en.wikipedia.org/wiki/Harpocrates)

-Horus is an opinionated framework for self-hosting on a free/low cost VPS, to take back the control of your data.
+Horus is an opinionated framework for self-hosting on a free or low-cost VPS in order to reclaim control over your data.
-This repo is meant to be forked to customize for your needs.
+This repository is intended to be forked in order to be customized to your specific needs.

 ## Features